rodhilton/jasome/README.md

 # JaSoMe: Java Source Metrics

-Jasome (JAH-suhm) is a source code analyzer that mines internal quality metrics from projects based on source code alone.
+Jasome (JAH-suhm, rhymes with awesome) is a source code analyzer that mines internal quality metrics from projects based on source code alone.
 This distinguishes Jasome from similar tools by not requiring the project first be compiled, or even compilable.

 Most analyzers only work on projects that successfully compile, which in the case of Java projects means all dependencies must be satisfied, any external